Federal Hall: Architecture

 Federal Hall National Memorial was designed by architects Ithiel Town and Alexander Jackson Davis of Town and Davis, with a domed rotunda designed by the sculptor John Frazee.
-The building is constructed of Tuckahoe marble.
-Two prominent American ideals are reflected in the current building's Greek Revival architecture.
-Town and Davis's Doric columns on the facade resemble those of the Parthenon and serve as a tribute to the democracy of the Greeks.
-Frazee's domed rotunda echoes the Pantheon and is evocative of the republican ideals of the ancient Romans.
+The building is constructed of Tuckahoe marble, which was sourced from Westchester County, New York.
+Town and Davis, who were proponents of various revival styles of architecture, designed the building in the Greek Revival style.
+The design reflects two prominent American ideals of democracy: The Doric columns on the facade resemble those of the Parthenon and are a tribute to the democracy of the Greeks, while the domed rotunda echoes the Pantheon and honors of the republican ideals of the ancient Romans.

-The building contains two basement levels, three full above-ground stories, and an attic.
+The building occupies a 17200 ft2 site, which measures 90.25 ft across on Wall Street and 197.5 ft on Nassau Street.
+The site slopes up from Wall to Pine Street.
+The structure has a gross floor area of 23199 ft2.
+It has two basement levels, three full above-ground stories, and an attic.
 The Subtreasury had been constructed with 22 or 25 rooms.

 Facade

 The facade of the building is made of marble blocks measuring 5 ft thick.
 A set of 18 granite steps lead from ground level up to the rotunda.
-John Quincy Adams Ward‘s bronze statue of George Washington is placed on the building’s ceremonial front steps.
+John Quincy Adams Ward's bronze statue of George Washington is placed on the building's ceremonial front steps.
 At the top of the stairs, a colonnade supports a plain triangular pediment.
 The lack of sculpture on the pediment may have been influenced by aesthetic considerations, as there were few "qualified sculptors" at the time of the building's construction, according to Elizabeth Macaulay-Lewis.

 Next to the building's western elevation, there was originally a wrought-iron fence about 38 in tall and 190 ft long; it rested on a parapet of Tennessee marble measuring 22 in tall.
 The fence, which was placed about 5 ft in front of the building, was removed in 1954.
 When the building was used by the Subtreasury, guards were stationed in three turrets on the roof.
 These turrets contained grilles through which the guards could fire at invaders.
 There are also flat pilasters on the western facade, along Nassau Street.